IntroCSCI/colorvisionproject-Jalvarez78/README.md

 Here is an example of the program running:

 ```
-The main objective of this
-program is to create
+The main objective of this program is to create a colorblind safe
-a palette with
-your ammout of colors needed
+palette from a select set of two colors.
+From these options please choose your color combination
+* Blue and Red
+* Green and Purple
+* Yellow and Blue
+Please type the full color combination ex: Yellow and Blue
+Brown and gray
+From these options please choose your color combination
+* Blue and Red
+* Green and Purple
+* Yellow and Blue
+Please type the full color combination ex: Yellow and Blue
-and to minimize
+Blue and Red
-problematic color combos
 How many colors will be needed?
-(Please type a integer bigger than 1)
+(Please type a integer between 2 and 21)
-6
+7
-So 6 colors will be needed?
+So 7 colors will be needed from Blue and Red?
-type y/n
+type (y/n)
 y
-What would you like to call your palette?:
+What would you like to call your palette?: *please make it one word*
-ghost
+test
 ```

 ## C++ Guide

 ### Variables and Data Types
-I have used the integer, character, and string variables to save user input such as the number of colors they will need or if they want to continue with the correct amount of colors.
+I have used the integer, character, and string data types to save user input such as the number of colors they will need or if they want to continue with the correct amount of colors.
+I also used an fstream variable get the correct color file open.

 ### Console Input and Output
-I used user input to get the number of colors they will need then I displayed it in the file that they named.
+I used multiple user input to get the right file to open, to get the amount of colors the user needs, to have the user confirm the correct amount of colors, to get the name of the users file.

 ### Decisions
-I used an if statment to determine if the user wants to continue with the correct amount of colors.
+I used two if statements one being at the end of the first do while loop so that if the user enters 'Y' or 'y' the program will continue the other if statement is in the function and it's determining if the "color.txt" file is open.

 ### Iteration

-I used a loop for if the user doesn't want to continue with the number of colors they typed in they can go back and type a different amount.
+I used three do while loops and one for loop.
+The three do while loops are used to ask the user how many colors are need and for the user to confirm how many colors are need.
+The for loop is used in the function to index the array until it reaches zero.

 ### File Input and Output
 I allowed the user to create their own file then displayed their inputs in the file.

 ### Arrays/Vectors

-*Coming in version 0.2*
+I created an array using the amount of colors the user needed.

 ### Functions

-*Coming in version 0.2*
+The first function is string and is returning the "whatColor" to the correct file name based on the users input.
+The second function is a void function.
+This function is opening the color file and creating the users file then putting the amount of hexadecimal color values the user requires from "color.txt" in the user file.

 ### Classes

-*Coming in version 1.0*
+The class I created is called "colorss" and only includes public members in "colorss.h" because I couldn't find a use for private members.
+In "colorss.cpp" I have two functions I've used before.